bgd-labs/aave-proposals-v3/src/20241104_AaveV3EthereumLido_OnboardGHOAndMigrateStreamsToLidoInstance/OnboardGHOAndMigrateStreamsToLidoInstance.md

 Each of these options offers clear advantages for the Aave DAO and GHO users.
 GHO is to be onboarded as a borrow-only asset, similar to the current configurations of USDC and USDS.

-### Seed GHO Reserve on Prime

-With the recent proposal to acquire INST, we recommend acquiring GHO from spot markets to seed the GHO Reserve on Prime.
-The acquired GHO should be sufficient to sustain two months of Merit and any near-term Service Provider funding requests, with a sufficient buffer to ensure timely fund withdrawals.
-The swapped amount will be deposited right after it's settled.
-Allowance will be migrated from Core to Prime market accordingly.
+The seeded 3M GHO should be sufficient to sustain two months of Merit, with a sufficient buffer to ensure timely fund withdrawals.
+Allowance will be migrated from Core to Prime market.

+### Acquire GHO from spot market and send to the collector

+3M GHO is to be acquired from spot market and sent to the Collector.

 Within this publication, the Aave Grants DAO GHO Allowance is to be cancelled.